 “We have seen some clients who sell an asset (business, real estate, etc.) and call after the fact, unfortunately resulting in their missing out on some potential tax benefits,” Bardwell says.

 Plus, thinking of charitable giving as a year-end activity means that you could be missing out on the ability to make a larger impact with your gifts.
-“If you’re waiting until the end of the year before considering donating money you may have missed opportunities to assist those in need,” he says.
-“Thinking about the effects of the pandemic, it’s exposed a lot of needs out there that aren’t limited to a certain time of year.”
+“If you’re waiting until the end of the year before considering donating money, you may have missed opportunities to assist those in need,” he says.
+“Thinking about the effects of the pandemic and now inflation, both have exposed a lot of needs out there that aren’t limited to a certain time of year.”

 Communicating with your relationship manager and tax and legal advisors on a regular basis can also help you stay informed about any upcoming changes in tax laws, Bardwell adds.
 That knowledge can help you stay proactive so you can maximize your giving.